 Readers in Massachusetts and New England will remember my career as editorial director at WCVB-TV, Channel 5, Boston’s ABC affiliate.
 For 20 years starting in 1979, I produced and often hosted Five on Five, at one time the nation’s longest running, locally produced public affairs discussion program.
 I still appear as a commentator on local broadcast and cable stations.
 Since 2010, I have blogged on politics, public affairs, culture and more.
 For many years, I also produced the station’s political candidate forums.
-I still find time to serve as a public speaker and forum moderator at events hosted by trade associations, colleges, and businesses.
+I still find time to serve as a public speaker and forum moderator.

 Since 2001, I have been president of Barron Associates Worldwide, Inc., a consulting firm specializing in communications.
-My practice focuses on communications strategies, including media relations, public affairs and reputation management, executive coaching, media training, community relations, and crisis communications.
+My practice has focused on communications strategies, including media relations, public affairs and reputation management, executive coaching, media training, and crisis communications.
 After I left Channel 5, I served as executive director for media communications at BankBoston, where I headed the bank’s in-house public relations agency, directing media relations strategies and professionals serving the bank’s businesses in North and South America.

 Prior to working at Channel 5, I was an associate producer of PBS Television’s The Advocates, a national political affairs writer for The Boston Phoenix, a reporter for WGBH-TV’s Ten O’Clock News and political editor of The Newton Times.

 I am very proud of the numerous awards I won in journalism, including three New England Emmy Awards and, for five consecutive years, the National Award for Excellence in Television Editorials from the National Broadcast Editorial Association.
 I am equally pleased to have been honored by others, including United Press International (UPI).
 Associated Press, the American Trial Lawyers Association, the Alliance for the Mentally Ill, the Massachusetts Teachers Association, the Massachusetts Broadcasters Association, the Massachusetts National Guard, the National Highway Traffic Safety Administration, the YWCA and the Big Sisters Association of Greater Boston.
-In 2015, I was honored by Regis College, which conferred on me an honorary doctorate of humane letters.
+In 2015, Regis College conferred on me an honorary doctorate of humane letters.

 Today, I am an overseer emerita of the Boston Symphony Orchestra and a board member of the Mass.
 Broadcasters Hall of Fame, a former trustee of the Association of Opinion Journalists Foundation (founded in 1947 as the National Conference of Editorial Writers Foundation), a former board member of The Boston Club and member of its Corporate Board Committee, and a former president of the National Broadcast Editorial Association.

-I’m a Wellesley College alumna and am married to James Barron, an attorney and consultant and is writing a book with a working title of The Greek Connection, to be published next year by Melville House..
+I’m a Wellesley College alumna and am married to James Barron, an attorney and consultant who is writing a book with a working title of Relentless: Elias Demetracopoulous and The Greek Connection, to be published next year by Melville House.

 – Margie Arons-Barron